Effsy/roguelike/README.md

-# Roguelike
+# Roguelike Game Engine

-The start of a randomly generated top-down Roguelike using a component-based entity system.
+A game engine for a randomly generated top-down Roguelike using a component-based entity system.
 Gameplay can be made into either turn-based or real-time.

 This is an old project and will likely remain unfinished.